dillonforrest/startup/_posts/2015-01-07-month-2-december-2014-wrapup.md

 # Completed

-This month was primarily spent attempting to validate one specific new product idea.
+This month was primarily spent attempting to validate two specific new product ideas.

 The idea was broadly a user analytics tool for single-page apps.
 I spoke with a few people and luckily connected on a few cold emails with other companies to discuss this value proposition.
 However, ultimately I felt that I didn't know enough about analytics to deliver on an analytics tool.